RPDIT/S3abbv/README.md

 With the data loaded into an active dictionary, the application prompts the user for an input of the full state name.

 # Updates

 02/20/2024 - I have been experimenting with hash maps in other languages and decided to try implementing one here.
 It uses a hashing function that finds the MOD of each character to determine its key, then places the state object at that position on the hash map.

 ```
-$ python s3abbv.py
-What State do you need abbreviated?: Queensland
+What State do you need abbreviated?: american samoa
-('QLD',) is the shorthand for ('Queensland',) in AU
+AS

+Is the shorthand for: American Samoa

+In the region: US

 Press enter to continue, type X to close the app.

-What State do you need abbreviated?: Florida
+What State do you need abbreviated?: quebec
+QC

-('FL',) is the shorthand for ('Florida',) in US
+Is the shorthand for: Quebec

+In the region: CA

 Press enter to continue, type X to close the app.

-What State do you need abbreviated?: Hawaii
-('HI',) is the shorthand for ('Hawaii',) in US
-Press enter to continue, type X to close the app.
-What State do you need abbreviated?: Europe
+What State do you need abbreviated?: new south WALES
-No results.
-Europe was not found.
+NSW

+Is the shorthand for: New South Wales

+In the region: AU

 Press enter to continue, type X to close the app.
 ```